 If you are an individual or parent and believe that you/your child should have access arrangements, it is important that you contact your SENCO first to discuss this.

-I see children from the age of seven and a half for assessments.
+I see children from the age of eight for assessments.
 I would ask that parents think carefully about whether their children would cope with an assessment that has many timed elements - if you are not sure, please contact me.

 Generally, assessments will happen at my premises in Barton on Sea, Hampshire.
 I am available to travel, but please note that travel expenses will be charged.